rollandvass/Terminal-Battle-Simulator/README.md

     java App
     ```

-3. **Follow the on-screen instructions to create characters, send them into battle, and witness the unpredictable outcomes.**
+3. **Modify or create characters in App.java, send them into battle, and witness the unpredictable outcomes.**

 ## Races and Abilities